FabianTerhorst/coreclr-module/docs/articles/interactions.md

 When you returns false from a interaction you allow other interactions that might be in range as well to also call OnInteraction.
 When you return true, no other interaction will trigger.

+The OnInteraction method is triggered inside a async context.
+It should be none blocking to not block other interactions since they run in the same task.
+When you need to use await inside it start a new task with Task.Run.
+Make sure to use the altv.net apis inside the async context correctly.